rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### floating-window-svg

 If an icon is not set for the Android floating window, it will default to displaying the RustDesk icon.
-When setting, please write the text content of svg into one line, and pay attention to [the svg support limitations](https://bigbadaboom.github.io/androidsvg/index.html)
+When setting, please write the text content of SVG into one line, and pay attention to the [SVG support limitations](https://bigbadaboom.github.io/androidsvg/index.html).

 | Default | Example |
 | :------: | :------: |